relab/thesis-proposals/2022/homomorphic-signatures.md

 ## Project Description

-The goal of this project is to implement the homomorphic signature scheme proposed by this [paper](#reading-material) using the go programing language.
+The goal of this project is to implement the homomorphic signature scheme proposed by this [paper](https://theory.stanford.edu/~dfreeman/papers/homsigs.pdf) using the go programing language.
 You should be able to transform the specification into a library that can be used by future projects.

 ## Tasks / Milestones

-- Read and understand the signature scheme proposed in the [paper](#reading-material).
+- Read and understand the signature scheme proposed in the [paper](https://theory.stanford.edu/~dfreeman/papers/homsigs.pdf)).
 - Implement the proposed scheme in golang.
 - Evaluate the performance of the implementation.
 - Report on findings and lessons learned from the implementation, concluding on the feasibility of the developed signature